-Peer5 operates with complete p2p functionality on Chrome, Firefox and Opera.
+Peer5 operates with complete p2p functionality on Chrome, Firefox, Safari, Opera and Microsoft Edge.
 Other browsers gracefully fallback to an HTTP only mode, where servers deliver all of the content.

 Peer5 is extremely UX focused, and for that reason, on mobile, we only enable content download (i.e., not upload).
 We do this in order to optimize streams and minimize resource usage.

 To monitor statistics from the client side, one can use peer5.getStats(), which returns a JSON object with different metrics relating to the performance of the p2p network.